codump/discord.js-v14-basic-bot-functions/README.md

 ## Run
-- `node index.js` start up the bot.
+First time use:
 - `node deploy-commands.js` on first time use.
 And every time you add a command.
-- Change `commandId` in the script, then run `node delete-command.js` to delete.
 - `node insert-roles.js` on first time use.
 And when you want to add new roles.

+Scripts:
+- `node index.js` start up the bot.
+- Change `commandId` in the script, then run `node delete-command.js` to delete.